vthib/boreal/boreal/README.md

 - `cuckoo`: enables the `cuckoo` module.
 - `authenticode-verify`: enables the `pe.signed`, `pe.signatures[*].verified` and
   `pe.signatures[*].countersignatures[*].verified` part of the `pe` module.
+- `serialize`: enables the API to save a scanner into bytes and reload them on another computer.
+Note that to make this feature work, some additional data must be saved in the scanner, which is not saved if the feature is disabled.
+   This overhead will depend on the type of rules used, but is usually between a 2 to 6% increase.
+It it thus recommended to not enable this feature if serialization is not needed.
+   See the [benchmarks](/benches/README.md#cost-of-serialize-feature) for details.

 ### `authenticode-verify`